ryangray/matlab_units/README.md

 Temperature Units
 -----------------

+Base temperature units are Kelvin, but a base definition can be made for any absolute scale such as Rankine in the `english` base.
+In the past, bases for Celcius and Fahrenheit were supported, but it was really confusing and complicated, so those were dropped, and only absolute scales with absolute zero is equal to 0 are supported as base temperatures.
+This obsoletes the deg0.m function, but it is still included for now, producing a warning.

 There are the functions: `degF`, `degC`, `degK`, and `degR`.
 Used normally, these will return the scale factor to convert their degrees to the base degrees but not the shift.
 This is fine for quantities of temperature difference: